Skip to main content

 How Do They Work?

-1. On the Quality Check page, airline users can click + New Check in the top-left corner and select:
+1. On the Quality Check page, airline users can click + New Check in the top-right corner and select:

 • Service partner